 All of my Laundry Room Favorites

-My Making a More Natural Laundry Room post goes into more details swapping out your entire laundry room.
+My Making a More Natural Laundry Room post goes into more detail about swapping out your entire laundry room.
 Check out the post for the complete guide to Making a Natural Laundry Room in your home!
 Here are a few of my favorites.

 - fabric softener – white vinegar

 - wool dryer balls – shop from Amazon here